slightknack/slightknack.dev/content/blog/rust-cycles.md

   | ^^ `y` is a `&` reference, so the data it refers to cannot be written
 ```

-Obviously, one can't write to an immutable reference.
-Heeding the advice of the Rust compiler, let's try converting `y` to a mutable reference, `&mut`:
+Obviously, one can't mutate an immutable reference!
+Heeding the wisdom of the Rust compiler, let's try converting `y` to a mutable reference, `&mut`:

 ```rust
 let x = "Hi".to_string(); // x owns "Hi"